 - A. Cheating on placement tests, exams, tests, and quizzes.
-Examples of cheating include but are not limited to: - giving or accepting unauthorized exam material or using illegitimate sources of information. - dishonestly obtaining copies of an exam or providing or receiving information about an exam,
+Examples of cheating include but are not limited to: - giving or accepting unauthorized exam material or using illegitimate sources of information,

-- 3) exchanging information during an exam or copying from another's paper, - 4) using "crib sheets" or any other unauthorized aids including all electronic retrieval devices or materials during an exam, and - 5) taking an exam in the name of someone else. - B. Plagiarism is the use of ideas or work of another without sufficient acknowledgment that the material is not one's own.
-Examples of plagiarism include: - submitting material created by another as one's own work or including passages of another author without giving due credit, and - submitting purchased material, in any form of communication, as one's own work. - C. Computers should be used for academic purposes only.
-Examples of misuse of computers include: - 1) illegal copying of commercial software or data protected by copyright or special license, - 2) unauthorized access to computer files, - copying/pasting, in any form, another student's exam or homework files and submitting as one's own, - 4) planting viruses on local or network drives, and - 5) sharing one's own or using the account number of another to access the system.
+- dishonestly obtaining copies of an exam or providing or receiving information about an exam, - exchanging information during an exam or copying from another's paper, - using "crib sheets" or any other unauthorized aids including all electronic retrieval devices or materials during an exam - 5) taking an exam in the name of someone else, and - 6) improperly using the work of another person, entity, artificial intelligence, etc. - B. Plagiarism is the use of ideas or work of another without sufficient acknowledgment that the material is not one's own.
+Examples of plagiarism include: - submitting material created by another as one's own work or including passages of another author without giving due credit, and - 2) submitting purchased material, in any form of communication, as one's own work. - C. Computers should be used for academic purposes only.
+Examples of misuse of computers include: - illegal copying of commercial software or data protected by copyright or special license, - 2) unauthorized access to computer files, - copying/pasting, in any form, another student's exam or homework files or the work generated by artificial intelligence and submitting as one's own, - planting viruses on local or network drives, and - 5) sharing one's own or using the account number of another to access the system.